PavelPll/Earthquake-Prediction/README.md

 My final submission: noise204ss.py Public score: 1.473 Private score: 2.675 Final standing 3061, i.e. top 67%

 As it can be seen the public score was not a measure of the model performance.
 In general, I think RNN (LSTM, GRU) is not the best way to solve this problem because the number of features is limited by computation resources.
-The best way is to use regression (Random Forest or LGBM) with significantly increased the number of features.
+The best way is to use regression (Random Forest or LGBM) for significantly increased number of features.